 Analysis of leukemic cells and their external supporting stimuli in relation to therapy response: my possible poster

-Chronic lymphocytic leukemia (CLL) is most common form of leukemia found in adults in Europe and the United States.
-CLL is characterized by highly variable course and outcome.
+Chronic lymphocytic leukemia (CLL) is the most common form of leukemia found in adults in Europe and the United States.
+CLL is characterized by its highly variable course and outcome.
 This malignancy is treatable but still remains incurable.
-Multiple studies in last years shown, that B-cell receptor (BCR) signaling plays the essential role in biology of CLL cells.
-This poster brings preliminary results from investigation of BCR signaling in three distinct groups of patients with different prognosis.
+Multiple studies in recent years have shown that B-cell receptor (BCR) signaling plays an essential role in biology of CLL cells.
+This poster provides preliminary results from investigation of BCR signaling in three distinct groups of patients with different prognosis.

-To determine the role of BCR signaling in CLL, we used samples from 30 CLL patient (10 patients with favorable prognosis, 10 patient with intermediate prognosis and 10 patient with poor prognosis).
+To determine the role of BCR signaling in CLL, we used samples from 30 CLL patients (10 patients with favorable prognosis, 10 patients with intermediate prognosis and 10 patients with poor prognosis).
 B-lymphocytes were labeled with antibodies focused on BCR signaling (p-Erk, p-Akt, p-p38, p-IKKγ, p-NF-κB, p-BTK/ITK, p-PLC-γ2 and p-ZAP70/SYK) and were measured by flow cytometer.

-The results showed different activity of BCR signaling in groups of patients with various prognosis.
-The response of BCR signaling after stimulation was highest in patients with poor clinical prognosis and lowest in patient with most favorable prognosis.
+The results showed different activity of BCR signaling in groups of patients with various prognoses.
+The response of BCR signaling after stimulation was highest in patients with poor clinical prognosis and lowest in patients with most favorable prognosis.
 The differences were most obvious when we focused on kinases BTK, PLC-γ2 and ZAP70/SYK.
 There was no difference observed when we focused on kinase IKKγ.

-In this study we demonstrated that the BCR signaling, which is now considered as essential pathway in CLL cells, has various activity in CLL patients.
+In this study we demonstrated that the BCR signaling, which is now considered as essential pathway in CLL cells, has variable activity in CLL patients.
 The activity of this signaling correlates with patients’ clinical prognosis and could be possibly used as an additional prognostic marker in clinical praxis.

 Lasha

-Agricultural Policy and Agricultural Cooperatives Development Perspectives in Georgia
+Agricultural Policy and Agricultural Cooperative Development Perspectives in Georgia

-Present study shows the relationship between the agricultural policy and the agricultural cooperatives development in Georgia from 2013 to 2015.
-In the methodological part in order to assess the research subject I used as quantitative also qualitative approach methods.
-In quantitative analysis I used regression model.
-The results from the regression model suggests that agricultural policy implements have a significant effect on agricultural cooperatives in Georgia.
-In qualitative analysis I created special questionnaire and I conducted interview with 100 representatives from Georgian agricultural cooperatives.
-According to the filled questionnaire results show that there are communication and knowledge transfer problems between the Agricultural Cooperation Development Agency and agricultural cooperatives in the country.
+The Present study shows the relationship between agricultural policy and agricultural cooperative development in Georgia from 2013 to 2015.
+In terms of methodology I used quantitative and qualitative approaches to assess the research subject.
+In quantitative analysis I used regression model, the results of which suggests that agricultural policy implements have a significant effect on agricultural cooperatives in Georgia.
+In qualitative analysis I created a special questionnaire and I conducted interviews with 100 representatives from Georgian agricultural cooperatives.
+According to the completed questionnaire, results show that there are communication and knowledge transfer problems between the Agricultural Cooperation Development Agency and agricultural cooperatives in the country.
 In addition, results show that there are some significant differences and commonalities between the sectors.
-For example, cooperatives in wine sector carry out a diversity of functions, however cooperatives in the hazelnut sector are mostly strong in processing.
-Therefore, this paper will be the step forward as in scientific also in the policy making perspectives which will help decision makers to address the problems faced in agricultural cooperation in Georgia.
+For example, cooperatives in the wine sector carry out a diversity of functions, however cooperatives in the hazelnut sector are mostly strong in processing.
+Therefore, this paper will be a step forward in scientific as well as policy-making perspectives.
+This will help decision makers to address the problems faced in agricultural cooperation in Georgia.

 Keywords: Agricultural Policy, Agricultural Cooperatives, Qualitative and Quantitative Analysis